Jonne/jonne.github.io/_posts/2019-12-18-how-to-test-your-commerce-plugins.md

 This is not pretty, but it works.
 I will take this up with support, to see if they can make this more extensible, allowing you to hook into this mechanism from the tests.

 ## Authentication and authorization
 The Sitecore Commerce Engine uses [Identity Server](https://identityserver.io/) for authentication and authorization, I've shared my notes on the details in an [earlier post](/2019/sitecore-commerce-security-explained/).
 A client can either authenticate by passing a certificate thumbprint in an http header, or by providing a bearer token which is handed out by Identity Server.
 At first the certificate thumbprint seemed like the easiest route, but in order to use that you will need to install a certificate on the machine on which the tests are running, which was a show stopper to me.
-I started to explore the bearer token route and stumbled on [this excellent stackoverflow answer](https://stackoverflow.com/a/40559393/1003817), which described how you can run an in memory version of Identity server and use back channel handlers to have the Commerce Engine communicate with that in memory version.
+I started to explore the bearer token route and stumbled on [this excellent stackoverflow answer](https://stackoverflow.com/a/40559393/1003817), which described how you can run an in-memory version of Identity server and use back channel handlers to have the Commerce Engine communicate with that in-memory version.
 To configure Identity Server I added the Identity Server nuget package to my test project and created a fake startup class:

 ``` csharp
     public class IdentityServerStartup